CarolineCollins/Assignment-3-MSB1015/logbook.md

 Feeling more happy after some time spent on the tutorial. ~ / relative and absolute paths clearer now

 #### Day 3:
+##### Instructions for Assignment Task
+JPlogP values; molecules encoded as SMILES start input file with SMILES use CDK to calculate JPlogP values (a measure of hydrophobicity a good predictor of biological properties) outline of expected repository experiment runs on laptop with 1,2, or 4 CPU's in use and report the effect on total computation time maybe even obtain a plot of this.
+Time: lowest, highest values.
+SMILES: JPlogP what is the Min, max, median JPlogP value of all the c.159,000 SMILES Expect to see 4 cores is not 4 times as fast.
+Expect 159,000 molecules from WikiData
+The building blocks have been provided in github/egonw In addition, the cdkbook on github/egonw contains a lot of Groovy code eg code ReadSMILES.groovy
+The difference between logP descriptor (not open source)
-Network Biology - at work on the other (parallel - ;) course)
+                   and JPlogP (open source) (Plante reference in Readme) Learn how to write code that "catches" exceptions eg LogP "throws an exception" if wrong SMILES Network Biology - at work on the other (parallel - ;) course)

 #### Day 4: